Share this with your friends

 A: That is seriously awesome.
 I love plants.
 I can’t wait for Pennsylvania to do that!

 LB: Pennsylvania lawmakers are considering full cannabis legalization, actually.
-Democratic State Senator Daylin Leach has introduced Senate Bill 528 to legalize and regulate the adult use of marijuana.
+State Senators have introduced Senate Bill 528 to legalize and regulate the adult use of marijuana.
 Representative Mark Cohen has filed legislation that is pending to make it possible for patients to access medical cannabis.
 [TAKE ACTION IN PENNSYLVANIA]

 J: I had no idea.
 That is really something.